Heavy vehicle driver fatigue data

 The goal of the heavy vehicle fatigue data framework project is to improve road safety by collecting and analysing heavy vehicle driver fatigue data.
 The framework has been developed for both ongoing data collection and new scientific research at a national level, providing an improved evidence-base for future policy decisions.

-The national framework is a major collaborative initiative between the NTC, the National Heavy Vehicle Regulator (NHVR), the Alertness Cooperative Research Centre (CRC), road agencies, police and industry.
+The national framework is a major collaborative initiative between the NTC, the National Heavy Vehicle Regulator (NHVR), the Cooperative Research Centre for Alertness, Safety and Productivity (Alertness CRC), road agencies, police and industry.

-The results of the study will be used to inform future possible reforms to the current fatigue law as part of the review of the Heavy Vehicle National Law.
+The findings will inform future fatigue policy as part of the review of the Heavy Vehicle National Law.